Stremax-Team/stremax-lang/TESTING.md

 This document summarizes the testing of the Stremax-Lang interpreter.

+## Test Coverage

+The Stremax-Lang interpreter includes comprehensive tests for the following features:

+1. **Lexical Analysis**: Tests for tokenizing all language constructs
+2. **Parsing**: Tests for creating correct AST nodes for all syntax elements
+3. **Evaluation**: Tests for correctly evaluating expressions and statements
+4. **Error Handling**: Tests for appropriate error messages
+5. **Functions**: Tests for function declarations, calls, closures, and recursion
+6. **Logical Operations**: Tests for logical operators with short-circuit evaluation
+7. **Block Scoping**: Tests for variable scoping rules
+8. **String Concatenation**: Tests for string and mixed-type concatenation
+9. **Collections**: Tests for arrays and maps including creation and element access

 ## Continuous Integration

 Stremax-Lang uses GitHub Actions for continuous integration.
 The CI pipeline includes: